Skip to cookie consent Skip to main content

 • Starting college or entering the workforce: At the beginning of college, students hold their heads in awkward positions for hours on end.
 They tend to keep their heads tilted forward to read computer screens and shifted downward when reading textbooks.
 Students-turned-employees experience similar stiffness during their first job.
 Those working office jobs can keep their heads locked on a computer screen for up to 8 hours of the day.

-• New work environments: At the beginning of the COVID-19 pandemic, Dr. Rodericks noticed an uptick in patients with stiff necks.
+• New work environments: At the beginning of the COVID-19 pandemic, more people began to experience stiff necks.
 Sudden changes to work environments helped explain the phenomenon.
 Many people who sat in offices needed to work from home for the first time in their careers.
 They often sat in awkward positions to accommodate new work set-ups, often relying only on laptops.

 • Birth of a first child: First-time parents tend to hold their child in awkward positions.
 They might rely too much on their neck and shoulders to support their child’s weight.
 Caring for a child often requires looking down at them for much of the day, which can further strain those muscle groups.